joygram/flowOSD/README.md

 # flowOSD 2

-**Preview 4** is available!
-See [releases page](https://github.com/albertakhmetov/flowOSD/releases) for downloads.

-*This preview version supports only Windows 11 22H2.
+*This version supports only Windows 11 22H2.
 Please, for Windows 10 and the previous release of Windows 11 use flowOSD 1.x*

 <img width="256" alt="Preview3-volume" src="https://user-images.githubusercontent.com/5954460/222946809-2a7b5abe-9834-4a63-9588-a8e04d135a05.png">